phalcon/documentation/docs/debug-bar.md

 - **grid** panels (version, request, config, session, route) render a key and value table.
 - **list** panels (time, messages, database, view, cache) render labelled rows.
 - **exceptions** panels render one collapsible entry per throwable; the summary line stays visible and expands to the stack trace.
+- **logs** panels (logger) render one entry per logged item; an entry with context is collapsible - the level and message stay visible and expand to the context.

 A handle at the right of the tab row collapses the whole bar to a corner button, so it never covers the host page's own controls.
 The collapsed state is remembered across page loads.